 - There is a protocol for the internal communication in case of a corona infection.

-- At the end of September the walking routes in the buildings, signage systems, partitions and fenced off areas will be further executed so that everyone can keep as much distance and space as possible.
+- There are walking routes in the buildings, signage systems, partitions and fenced off areas, so that everyone can keep as much distance and space as possible.
 Excess furniture has also been removed.

 - In person meetings with a maximum of 4 people are allowed if the meeting takes place in a suitable room (40m2 or more).
 Meetings with 5 people or more take place online.

 - Heads of departments, staff and the concierges actively enforce the rules.
 Everyone is asked to follow their instructions.